slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Update pane height/width.
 Not initially implemented.

 # Workingsets
 The Implementation of these functions will move from `DocumentManager` to `EditorManager`.
 See the section at the bottom of this document for a list of deprecated Workingset APIs that need to be kept for backwards compatibility.

+Extension Authors and 3rd party developers are encouraged to use other methods whenever possible to work with the set of open documents.
+See the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) for more information.

 ## Workingset APIs